carnotweat/initdotorg/README.md

 (org-babel-load-file (expand-file-name "~/.emacs.d/myemacs.org"))

 </code>
-This structure is helpful  in quickly using packages like outshine , which tell you to modify your initdotorg
+This structure is helpful  in quickly using packages like outshine , which tell you to modify your initdotorg.

+I can list more advantages like [list2graph](), but you get the gist.
 Upside

 More [freedome](https://twitter.com/nonsameer/status/1067498112862711808)